LydByDissing/stroem/docs/source/speaker/parts/layer-3.rst

 This is the third layer of the cabinet - counting form the baffle.
 Here a large keyhole slot a cut to make room for the DC jack, an L-bracket adaptor and a little wire.
 All in all to make sure that the power connections are consealed when mounted to a wall.

-In the middle of the part a couple of circles are cutout to indicate the layer number.
-Three circles equals layer 3.

-The four small holes (Ø3,5mm) -- one in each corner -- are used when mounting the back plate to the main cabinet.
+The small holes (Ø2mm) are used when mounting the back plate to the main cabinet.
-The three larger holes (Ø8,5mm) are for dowels, used for aligning the three layers during cabinet assembly.
+The larger holes (Ø8,4mm) are for dowels, used for aligning the three layers during cabinet assembly.

 .. image:: cabinet-layer-3/cabinet-layer-3-drawing.png
   :width: 500